 The initial focus on health was later extended to include the disability sector, and consumers using disability services.

 Following the Cartwright Report, the Health and Disability Commissioner Act 1994 was enacted to establish the role of an independent Health and Disability Commissioner and an independent advocacy service, and to provide for a code of consumer rights.

 Since 2007, the National Advocacy Trust (a charitable trust) has been contracted to provide the Advocacy Service, as the HDC Act requires HDC and the Advocacy Service to operate independently of each other.

 The Advocacy Service has 23 community-based offices throughout New Zealand.
 Each year the Advocacy Service expects to receive and close over 3,000 complaints, deliver more than 2,000 education sessions to consumers and providers on the Code of Health and Disability Services Consumers’ Rights (the Code), and respond to an estimated 10,000 enquiries.

-After 15 months in the Advocacy Service, advocates work towards the Advocacy Service’s NZQA approved qualification.
 Through their training, advocates achieve positive outcomes for consumers, and develop professional and respectful working relationships with providers and consumers of all backgrounds and abilities.